gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 }
 ```

-The Gear program handles the reply to the message using the `handle_reply()` function.
-Now, let's examine how to manage the response message from the second program:
+The Gear program utilizes the `handle_reply()` function to handle replies to messages.
+Let’s delve into managing the response message from the second program:

-1. Utilize the `msg::reply_to()` function to obtain the identifier of the message for which the `handle_reply()` function is invoked.
+1. Use the `msg::reply_to()` function to retrieve the identifier of the message for which the `handle_reply()` function was invoked.
-2. Verify that the message identifier matches the identifier of the message sent from the `handle()` function, ensuring that the response corresponds to that specific message.
+2. Ensure that the message identifier matches the identifier of the message sent from the `handle()` function.
+This step verifies that the response corresponds to the specific message sent earlier.
-3. Finally, send a reply message to the sender's address.
+3. Finally, send a reply message to the original sender’s address.

-**It is important to emphasize that calling `msg::reply()` inside the `handle_reply` function is not allowed.**
+**It is crucial to note that calling `msg::reply()` inside the `handle_reply()` function is not permitted.**

 ```rust
 #[no_mangle]